 - Junior Fellows in the Society of Fellows, with the approval of the Chairman of the Society of Fellows

-- Bauer Fellows at the Center for Systems Biology, with the approval of the Director of the Bauer Fellows Program
+- John Harvard Distinguished Science Fellows in the Division of Science, with the approval of the Director of the JHDSF program

 - Rowland Junior Fellows at the Rowland Institute, with the approval of the Director of the Institute